 I confess.
 I am totally addicted to the “Shit People Say” YouTube phenomenon.
 It started with “Shit Girls Say” and went wildly viral from there.

-In the video above, "AIDS" is part of the "Shit Nobody Says."
-(Read to the bottom and see POZ's own video..."Shit People Say About AIDS.")
+In the video below, “AIDS” is part of the “Shit Nobody Says.”
+(Click up above to see POZ’s own video...“Shit People Say About AIDS.”)

 That AIDS is something nobody talks about is a large reason why we can’t stop the spread of HIV/AIDS.
 It’s not on the tips of our tongues nearly as much as it should be.
 Poking fun of it is one way to get the conversation started.

 It happened the other night when, at a dinner party, my newly-divorced friend said she’d recently started dating.
 As she described her encounters with several different men another friend joked to her, “You better be careful or you’ll end up on Regan’s medications.”

 At first, I was stunned.
 Did someone just crack an AIDS joke?
 At my expense?

 The whole table of 10 went silent.
 Everyone stared at me.
 “Are you implying,” I said slowly, “that because I have HIV it means I was promiscuous?”

 “No!
 No!!!,” my friend stammered, “I’m not saying that.
 I know you weren’t promiscuous.”
 She paused for an awkward breath then looked at our newly-back-on-the-market friend and said, “And I’m not saying you’re promiscuous either.
 I was just making a joke!
 I guess it wasn’t funny.”